aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/inference/api-torch-neuronx-trace.rst

     :keyword bool inline_weights_to_neff: A boolean indicating whether the weights should be inlined to the NEFF.
 If set to False, weights will be separated from the NEFF.
         The default is ``True``.
+    :keyword bool cpu_backend: A boolean indicating whether CPU should be used for tracing.
+        If set to True, tracing can be done completely on CPU.
+This keyword needs to be used with the ``compiler_args`` option to set the ``--target`` flag.
+The default is ``False``.

     :returns: The traced :class:`~torch.jit.ScriptModule` with the embedded compiled Neuron graph.
 Operations in this module will execute on Neuron.